frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security-price.md

 ## 1. Prerequisites
-Before creating and using a Loan Security, it is advised that you create the following first:
+Before creating and using a Loan Security Price, it is advised that you create the following first:

 * [Loan Security Type](/docs/user/manual/en/loan-management/loan-security-type)
 * [Loan Security](/docs/user/manual/en/loan-management/loan-security)

 ## 2. How to Create a Loan Security Price
 1. Go to the Loan Security Price list, click on New.
 2. Select the Loan Security.
+The loan security type and UOM will be automatically fetched from the Loan Security Type master.
 3. Enter loan security price.
 4. Enter the valid from and valid upto timestamps.
 7. Click on Save.